 Nadia Shouraboura was a speaker at the conference as well as one of my co-panelists.
 Nadia is a former Amazon exec who left online retailing to create a company that interacts face-to-face with customers.
 (How could I not love that!).
-To understand some of the ways that Hointer is innovating the retail space, simply check out the video below:

 Mark McKelvey of REI gave one of my favorite presentations of the conference, because one of the topics he addressed was how technological initiatives affect front line teams (more about my perspective on this in next Monday’s post).
 Omnichannel strategies, attempting to make the customer experience seamless across channels, is the goal of most organizations today; however, as McKelvey pointed out, achieving a seamless omnichannel approach required changing legacy incentive programs.
 Teams that were incentivized on store sales would naturally funnel customers towards store purchases, even if that was not the best solution for the customer or company.

 The change: Teams are now incentivized on regional sales, which includes website sales and which makes the incentive program itself omnichannel.

 Hafez Adel of Combatant Gentleman was a co-panelist with me as well, and he shared some of the fascinating things CG is doing with technology.
 Combatant Gentleman is a men’s clothing company that controls all aspects of the production process (vertically integrated in biz speak) and is able to deliver quality goods at a much lower cost by eliminating layers of markup.